IgorKowalczyk/majo.exe/packages/database/README.md

 2. Pull the Redis Docker image (`docker pull redis`) or use existing one.
 3. Create a new container using the Redis image (`docker run --name redis -p 6379:6379 -d redis`)
 4. Create new file or edit existing `.env` file in root directory of the project
-5. In `.env` file set this values:
+5. In `.env` file set these values:
    - `REDIS_URL`- `ioredis` connection string (`redis://localhost:6379`)
 6. That's it!
 Majo.exe will automatically cache data in Redis.